 Most sellers on Trade Me are located in New Zealand, or hold a NZ bank account if located in Australia.
 Trade Me approves certain international members and those members only ever use Pay Now.
 Never use a money transfer service to send money overseas.

 Always complete the sale on Trade Me

 Contacting buyers or sellers outside of the auction process can be unsafe.
-Ensure you always correspond with the email address we provide once the auction's closed.
+Make sure you always correspond with the email address we provide once the auction's closed.

 Get a phone number

 If you are the winning bidder on a higher value item, ask the seller for a phone number in case you need to call them.